General Data Protection Regulation

 Information about individual children is used in certain documents, such as, a weekly register, medication forms, referrals to external agencies and disclosure forms.
 These documents include data such as children's names, date of birth and sometimes address.
 These records are shredded after the relevant retention period.
 Ecco Theatre Arts collects a large amount of personal data every year including; names and addresses of those on the waiting list.
 These records are shredded if the child does not attend or added to the child’s file and stored appropriately.
 Ecco Theatre Arts stores personal data held visually in photographs or video clips or as sound recordings, unless written consent has been obtained.
 Access to all computers is password protected.
 When a member of staff leaves the company these passwords are changed in line with this policy and our Safeguarding policy.
 Any portable data storage used to store personal data, e.g. USB memory stick, are password protected and/or stored in a locked filing cabinet.

 * Provide an individual with access to all personal information held on them

-This Policy was adapted at Ecco Theatre Arts in April 2018.
+This Policy was adapted at Ecco Theatre Arts in April 2018 and is reviewed regularly.